 The next song featuring the two is this beautiful romantic ditty from Chingari (1964), a film that explores the effects of sinful Western modernism (drinking alcohol and doing the twist!) on traditional Pakistani society.
 There was always something special for listeners to savor whenever Khwaja Khursheed Anwar composed for the Melody Queen and Chingari proved no different.

 Aag Ka Dariya (1966), is featured loosely on Sunil Dutt’s production, Mujhe Jeene Do (1963), which starred Dutt as a dacoit and Waheeda Rehman as a dancing girl.
 This adaptation sees Ara play the dancing girl while Mohammad Ali plays the dacoit.
 Both men would win Best Actor awards for the film.
 Dutt, the Filmfare Award and Ali, the Nigar Award.
-Aag Ka Dariya marked that rare occasion when the great poet Josh Malihabidi wrote for the cinema, penning some extremely evocative lyrics for the film including this gem which you can see and hear here.
+Aag Ka Dariya marked that rare occasion when the great poet Josh Malihabidi wrote for the cinema, penning some extremely evocative lyrics for the film including this gem which you can hear and see here.

 Lakhon Mein Aik (1967) sees Ara play a Hindu girl who falls for a Muslim boy (Ejaz Durrani) from Pakistan but is forced to marry a Hindu BSF officer (Mustafa Qureshi) in India.
 This Indo-Pak love story, scripted by Zia Sarhadi, is regarded by Pakistani critics and film historians as one of the best and most balanced films to come out of Pakistan and said to be the inspiration for Raj Kapoor’s Henna (1991).
 Anyone seeing the film from the Indian side would not agree and find the film unabashedly biased.
 However, no one either side of the border can deny that the highlight of the film is its fantastic musical score wonderfully composed by Nisar Bazmi with Noor Jehan at her melodic best.

 And now one from Salgirah (1969) that stars Shamim Ara with Waheed Murad.
 Salgirah sees Ara in fine form as a woman who was separated from her parents when as a little girl, she stepped out of a temporary halted train to get her doll that had fallen out only to have the train start and leave alone without her.
 She becomes a well-known radio singer, Shabana, and events take a dramatic turn when she is arrested and tried for murder only to be acquitted.
 And of course, happily reunited with her family.
 The first song is this lovely melody that Shabana sings at the radio station.
 The song’s beginning words, Meri Zindagi Hai Nagma Meri Zindagi Tarana, could well be a reflection of Noor Jehan’s own musical philosophy.
-It is a beautiful composition by Rashad.
+It is a beautiful composition by Nashad.

 Finally, we end with another lovely song featuring Noor Jehan and Shamim Ara in combination, this time from Bewafa (1970), again with Waheed Murad as her co-star.